Maxillary Canine Tooth Mesioversion (MCM)

 “Lance” Canine Teeth

 Maxillary Canine Tooth Mesioversion (MCM), more commonly known as “Lance” canine teeth, is an inherited condition that leads to a forward displaced upper adult canine tooth that comes into contact with the outer incisor tooth.
 This displaced lance canine tooth can then rub against the upper lip and may prevent the mouth from closing completely.
 There is an increased risk of periodontal disease, and costly treatment can include extraction, crown shortening, or orthodontic repositioning.
 Research to determine the underlying mutation responsible for the condition resulted in the discovery of two mutations in different genes associated with lance canine teeth.
 It was determined that the optimal testing method was to screen for the presence of the strongest associated mutation, which occurs in the FTSJ3 gene.
 It is interesting to note that these same two genes are also associated with body size which means dogs that carry two copies of the mutation will typically be smaller in size than carrier or unaffected dogs.
 In terms of risk for MCM, dogs that carry two copies of the mutation have a strong risk for disease progression with dogs that carry one copy of the mutation showing a weight-related risk such that lighter-weight dogs tend to have a higher risk of developing lance teeth.
+It is also important to note that up to 10% of dogs that test clear for this mutation can still go on to develop lance canine teeth due to other causes.

 Reading Your Results